The grant process has five phases that take place during each grant cycle. Information will be provided before an open grant cycle.

 A more intuitive, web-based software makes grant submission and approval easier and transparent, deadlines clearer, data accessible and impact visible for both United Way and applying agencies.
 Through a stronger focus on programs, place-based work, and collaboratives, our investments can have the greatest impact in our communities.
 Grants are made in the Investment Priority areas (Strong Learners, College and Career Ready, Economic Stability, Brighter Future).
 In addition to program-based grants, we make general operating grants to provide grantees more flexibility to provide services.

 In the Fall of 2019, United Way embarked on a Redesign Process for grantmaking.
 The process was facilitated through interviews with key foundation leaders and other United Ways that have made a significant shift in their grantmaking priorities to focus more on place.
 A Redesign Investment Taskforce was also formed and comprised of executive leaders from national, local foundations, and United Way leadership volunteers.
 In addition to recommendations on grantmaking strategies to achieve our goal, we received input on a new grants management system.

 During our research of best practices in grantmaking, we learned many United Ways have moved to a process with an increase in staff participation in the process.
 Our staff will conduct the due diligence and vetting with our Community Engagement Committee making the final decisions.
 This is a move away from the general volunteer-led/staff-managed process of past years.

-SPARK Prize – This approach involves a “shark-tank”-style competition where local agencies, groups and individuals will compete for local grant dollars.
+SPARK Prize – This approach involves a “shark-tank”-style competition where local agencies, groups and individuals compete for local grant dollars.
 Advisory Board will identify help identify agencies for competition and community members to serve as SPARK Prize judges.
-Local staff will provide direction, selection criteria and overview.
+Local staff provide direction, selection criteria and overview.

 The Child Well-Being Mission Fund grants are annual and multi-year.